Nutickets/docs/ai-workflow.md

 - [ ] Would a user learn something they couldn't have guessed from field names alone?
 - [ ] Are sections named as user tasks, not abstract data categories?
 - [ ] Does the page have narrative flow from top to bottom?
-- [ ] Are UI elements named concretely (buttons, statuses, navigation paths)?
 - [ ] Is the full lifecycle covered — not just initiation and completion, but the in-progress state?
-- [ ] Are confirmation dialogs, modals, and warning messages documented in full?
-- [ ] Are distinct error messages, blockers, and outcomes enumerated individually — not bundled?
-- [ ] Do toggle/setting descriptions explain both the enabled and disabled behaviour?
 - [ ] Are edge cases and follow-up questions addressed in Notes?
 - [ ] Does the page use the format best suited to each type of content?
 - [ ] Are all statements verified against the codebase?